plackyhacker/plackyhacker.github.io/kernel/os-independence.md

 In this post I am going to explore how a kernel memory disclosure bug (along with a kernel read/write bug) can be weaponised to write OS version independent code in Windows.
 The post assumes x64 architecture.

+This is for my own learning and hopefully it will help others interested in this topic.

 ## Introduction

 Kernel read/write primitives heavily depend on memory disclosure bugs, and depending on what address is disclosed from kernel space will depend upon how an adversary might weaponise the read/write primitives.